PunchiiNadia/EarlyRoboticsCreations2023/Object Avoidance Robot/README.md

 ---

-⭐
 ## 🔧 Development Process
 	1. Following the tutorial to assemble the core structure and code.
 	2. Experimenting with motor speeds and delay values to refine responsiveness.
-3. Identifying power limitations and replacing the battery with a Li-Po.
+	3. Replacing the original 9V battery with a 7.4V Li-Po to provide stable motor and sensor power.
 	4. Performing trial runs and improving stability by adding Plastwood structural support at the base.
 	5. Final result: The robot successfully detected and avoided objects but sometimes spun in circles due to directional imbalance.
-6. Updating the wiring layout and circuit diagram *to prevent circular spinning behavior.*
+	6. Later reviewing the wiring layout and circuit diagram to identify incorrect motor polarity as the cause of the spinning behavior and documenting the corrected layout for future rebuild.
-⭐

 ---